CarlosLevir/Tindev/README.md

 ### Getting started with the frontend app

-1. Move yourself to the backend folder: `cd frontend`
+1. Move yourself to the frontend folder: `cd frontend`
 2. Run `yarn start` to start the web application

 ### Getting started with the mobile app

-1. Move yourself to the backend folder: `cd mobile`
+1. Move yourself to the mobile folder: `cd mobile`
 2. Run `react-native run-ios` (or `run-android` if your prefer) to start the mobile app

 Note: If you choose to start the mobile app in the android emulator, you will have to start the emulator before using